wunderwuzzi23/blog/content/posts/2020/husky-ai-machine-learning-attack-smart-fuzz.md

 ![Test 1 Husky AIML Hacking Test](/blog/images/2020/ml-fuzzing-attack-smart1.jpg)

-Looks pretty random, maybe running more iterations can increase the `best_bruteforce_image` score.
+Maybe running more iterations can increase the `best_bruteforce_image` score.

 ### Rate limiting kicking in - very annoying

-After calling the `predict` API frequently rate limiting of the web server started kicking in.
+After calling the `predict` API again a few times rate limiting of the web server started kicking in.

 ```
-503 Service Temporarily Unavailable"
+503 Service Temporarily Unavailable
 ```

-Eventually it happened very frequently, and I had to add `sleep` commands to slow down the attack rate.
-This slows down testing from a single IP address - quite annoying.
+Eventually it happened very frequently.
+I added `sleep` commands to slow down the attack rate - quite annoying.

 No chance to run 100000 tests in rapid succession anymore.